 1. Log on to the workstation where the Session Recording player is installed.
 2. From the Start menu, choose Session Recording Player.
 The Session Recording player appears.

 The screenshot shows the Session Recording Player application.
 The left sidebar has a 'Workspace' section with 'Search Results' and 'Favorites'.
-The main area has a 'Search Results' table and a 'Events and Bookmarks' list.
-The table shows recordings for 'administrator0' on 'Desktop' with various statuses and details.
-The list shows a series of events and bookmarks from 2:28:49 AM to 2:29:23 AM.
-Below the list is a timeline with markers and a status bar showing 'W2K16ST-738CGJG' and the date '5/8/2021 2:29:28 AM'.
+The main area has a 'Search Results' table and a 'Events and Bookmarks' timeline.